adi-coding25/Speech-Regeneration-using-Lip-Reading-/README.md

-Speech Regenration using Lip Reading, a BE Computer Engineering Semester 8 Thesis project
+Speech Regeneration using Lip Reading, a BE Computer Engineering Semester 8 Thesis project